-NTSB Chair says systemic failures led to door plug flying off Boeing 737 Max plane midflight
+NTSB chair says systemic failures led to door plug flying off Boeing 737 Max plane midflight

 “That’s how mistakes are made.
 People try to work too fast,” he told investigators.
 The installer and other workers were not named in documents about the probe.

 Investigators said Boeing did not do enough to train newer workers who didn't have a background in manufacturing.
-Many of its workers who were hired after the pandemic and after two crashes involving the 737 Max planes lacked that experience.
+Many who were hired after the pandemic and after two crashes involving the 737 Max planes lacked that experience, and there weren't clear standards for on-the-job training.

-But the NTSB staff also told the board Boeing didn't have strong enough safety practices in place to ensure the door plug was properly reinstalled, and the FAA inspection system did not do a good job of catching systemic failures in manufacturing.
+NTSB staff also told the board that Boeing didn't have strong enough safety practices in place to ensure the door plug was properly reinstalled, and the FAA inspection system did not do a good job of catching systemic failures in manufacturing.
+Boeing was required to adopt a more rigorous set of safety standards after a 2015 settlement, but the NTSB said that plan had only been in place for two years before the specific Alaska Airlines plane that suffered the door plug's failure was made and that it was still being developed.

+The FAA regularly conducts more than 50 audits a year on Boeing's manufacturing, but there aren't clear standards on what is covered in all of those audits.

 The Max version of Boeing's bestselling 737 airplane has been the source of persistent troubles for the company since two of the jets crashed, one in Indonesia in 2018 and another in Ethiopia in 2019, killing a combined 346 people.